lauraspaghetti/parallax-effect/README.md

-# parallax-effect
-Here is a boilerplate with a parallax effect example (CSS, no JS), ready to use.
+"Here is a boilerplate featuring an example of a parallax effect, ready to use.
+(Uses CSS, no JS.)